acarl005/aws-terraform-deep-learning/README.md

 # Deep Learning Research Setup with Terraform

+## What this gets you

-Get a beefy GPU in AWS quickly.
+- A beefy GPU on AWS quickly
+- Elastic Filesystem

 ## Why you're here